MP Estate Planning UK

 Scenarios Where a Wife Might Pay Tax

-• If she sells inherited assets that have appreciated in value, she may be liable for Capital Gains Tax.
+• Selling inherited assets: If she sells an inherited property or investment for more than its probate value, she may be liable for Capital Gains Tax on the gain.

 ScenarioTax Liability

-Selling inherited assets that have increased in valueCapital Gains Tax on the gain
+Selling inherited assets above probate valueCapital Gains Tax on the gain above the uplifted base cost

 The Role of Marital Status